 Prenuptial Agreement & Postnuptial Agreement Lawyers in Kansas City

 If you have an upcoming wedding, what an exciting time!
-When planning to get married, often a prenuptial agreement (also referred to as a “premarital agreement” or a “prenup”) may be the last thing on your mind.
-On the other hand, if you have been married before, have children already, have substantial savings that you have built up, or a business or other significant financial interests, you may already have decided that a prenuptial agreement is necessary to protect your financial interests.
-In some anticipated marriages, when one spouse has significant assets, the other spouse requests or asks for a prenup to show the spouse that he or she is not seeking the other spouse’s finances.
-Many family-owned businesses, trusts, and other complex assets require or mandate prenuptial agreements to protect family inheritances and other generational interests.
+When planning to get married, a prenuptial agreement—sometimes called a premarital agreement or prenup—may not be your first consideration.
+However, if you have been married before, have children, have built substantial savings, or own a business or other significant assets, you may already see the benefit of protecting your financial interests.
+In some marriages, when one spouse has valuable assets, the other partner may request a prenup to show their intent to keep finances separate.
+Many family-owned businesses, trusts, and other complex assets require or strongly recommend prenuptial agreements to safeguard inheritances and generational wealth.

 Contact our trusted prenuptial and postnuptial agreement lawyer in Kansas City at (816) 208-8130 to schedule a confidential consultation.